joshuagryphon/plastid/docs/source/examples/make_annotation.rst

     the |SegmentChains| or |Transcripts| in the desired format.
 To make `BigBed`_ files, see :ref:`make-annotation-bigbed`.

-All coordinate conversions, splicing, text formatting, and attribute conversion is handled for you.
+:data:`yeti` automatically handles all coordinate conversions, splicing, text formatting, and attribute conversion.

 Examples